zephir74/C-chat/README.md

 ## How to use

 To send a message, you just need to enter your username when connecting, and then enter the string you want to send.
 You can receive the message + the user that has sent it.
-To compile the files, open a shell the repository and type "make"
+To compile the files, open a shell the repository and type `make`

 ## Requirements